Rongotai-College/Rongotai-College.github.io/1DT/design/tasks.md

 You will do this in order to:

-- generate a range of design ideas, taking into account the club/group/cause's theme, the target audience, and your research.
+- generate a range of design ideas, taking into account the topic theme, the target audience, and your research.
 As part of this, you will:
     - research relevant website designs and design ideas
     - complete a PMI (plus-minus-interesting) chart for each of at least three (3) researched websites
     - conduct font research and make a selection, clearly stating why it is fit for the purpose and end users